SAP-samples/btp-task-center-integration/btp-inital-setup/integrate-sap-task-center-with-sap-lp-service.md

 ![check my content](images/btp_lp_my_content_check.png)

-## Create group & assign applications
+## Create group & assign SAP Task Center application

 9. Create a new group with a name of your choice, and assign the **SAP Task Center** application.